carlynorama/APItizer/README.md

 # APItizer

-If its generic intereacting with an API server, it goes here.
+If its generic interacting with an API server, it goes here.

 If it is specific to the servers actual API it goes... there.

-There are many Packages that are a better choices for underpining an API Client in Swift.
+There are many Packages that are a better choices for underpinning an API Client in Swift.
 Much of what's here is more robustly executed in Vapor for example.
 This Package mostly gets used by me when prototyping working with a new API as repository for getting going quickly.

 See also [APIng](https://github.com/carlynorama/APIng), a command line tool used for quickly checking new functions that will end up in here.